Unisex Secret Santa Gift Ideas for Under $20

-A wine saver vacuum pump is a small pump that extracts the air form an opened bottle of wine.
+A wine saver vacuum pump is a small pump that extracts the air from an opened bottle of wine.
 This stops the oxidization process and preserves the wine for a longer period of time.
 Obviously, this gift is more suitable for office parties or other gift exchanges that do not include small children.

 Look for the .
 Theirs includes a very useful vacuum indicator feature: The pump makes a clicking sound when you have pumped all the air out of the bottle.
 With other pumps, you have to guess when to stop pumping.
-This pump also comes with two reusable bottle stoppers, which are actually needed for sealing the bottle and for the pump to work.
+This pump also comes with two reusable bottle stoppers, which are needed for sealing the bottle and for the pump to work.
 Vacu Vin Wine Saver Pump